-Shortcut: Instant term life insurance quotes will be displayed using the form on the left or above (mobile devices).
+Shortcut: Instant term life insurance quotes will be displayed using the form on the left.
 Please select Minnesota Life for the company and choose your health rating based on the blood pressure levels discussed on this page.

 If you have high blood pressure and are shopping for affordable life insurance we have good news, it is possible to purchase life insurance after a diagnosis of hypertension.
 Top rated companies, such as Minnesota Life Insurance Company, offer a variety of plans.